rafaelalmeidatk/reactiflux.com/src/blog/2019-census/index.md

 - Have you felt marginalized or harassed while in the Reactiflux Community?
 - Is there anything you'd like to suggest or tell the Reactiflux staff anonymously? (free answer)

 We carefully crafted these questions with the aim of being inclusive, and attempted to follow similar patterns set by other demographic-type surveys.
 If there's a question here that feels inappropriately phrased, or that you think could be improved, we would love to hear from you however you feel comfortable.
-You can give us feedback in [the #reactiflux-admin channel](https://discord.gg/VXpaGH), DM one of the admins or mods in Discord, DM [@reactiflux](https://twitter.com/reactiflux) on Twitter, or via our new [anonymous feedback form](/contact).
+You can give us feedback in [the #reactiflux-admin channel](https://discord.gg/VXpaGH), DM one of the admins or mods in Discord, or DM [@reactiflux](https://twitter.com/reactiflux) on Twitter.
+We plan to add a way to anonymously contact the moderators in the near future.

 ## The results